KardanovIR/waves-book/sections/6-Ride/6-4-tooling.md

 ## Development environment

 The easiest way to get started writing code, testing and working with accounts is to use the online IDE, which is available at [https://waves-ide.com](https://waves-ide.com/).
 It has Ride syntax highlighting, smart hints, type inference, a compiler, a console for working with the `waves-transactions` library, and even a REPL (read-eval-print loop) for Ride, which allows Ride expressions to be executed right in the browser.
 There are also examples of code on Ride, examples of integration tests in JavaScript, the ability to manage accounts and send transactions using the web interface.
 The online IDE is great for testing contracts in stagenet and testnet.
-Waves tokens for these networks can be obtained for free using the faucet in wavesexplorer at the addresses `https: // wavesexplorer.com / stagenet / faucet` and` https: // wavesexplorer.com / testnet / faucet`, but no more than 10 Waves every 10 minutes.
+Waves tokens for these networks can be obtained for free using the faucet in wavesexplorer at the addresses `https://wavesexplorer.com/stagenet/faucet` and `https://wavesexplorer.com/testnet/faucet`, but no more than 10 Waves every 10 minutes.

 However, for a more professional contract development, I recommend using other tools.